Active Record Relation

 This method always returns a record, but if creation was attempted and failed due to validation errors it won’t be persisted, you get what create returns in such situation.

-If creation failed because of a unique constraint, this method will assume it encountered a race condition and will try finding the record once more If somehow the second find still find no record because a concurrent DELETE happened, it will then raise an ActiveRecord::RecordNotFound exception.
+If creation failed because of a unique constraint, this method will assume it encountered a race condition and will try finding the record once more.
+If somehow the second find still does not find a record because a concurrent DELETE happened, it will then raise an ActiveRecord::RecordNotFound exception.

 Please note this method is not atomic, it runs first a SELECT, and if there are no results an INSERT is attempted.
 So if the table doesn’t have a relevant unique constraint it could be the case that you end up with two or more similar records.